LiyingCheng95/EntityDescriptionGeneration/sockeye/data/ENT-DESC dataset/README.md

 ## Data Preprocessing
 We need to convert the dataset into multi graphs for training.
 For details please refer to the [paper](https://arxiv.org/pdf/2004.14813.pdf).

-The preprocessed dataset is saved in `./ENT-DESC\ dataset`.
+The preprocessed dataset is saved under current directory.
 Note, due to the dataset size, training files are saved as `.zip`.

 ## Citation
 ```